 Taking the practice test will also help you familiarize yourself with the ETS question’s style and pattern.

-Once you have your first mock test score, you will have clarity on the subjects and sections you are strong with and the ones that require more of your time and focus to improve on them.
-Basis this information, now is the time to make your actual schedule which will go – week, day, and hour-wise.
+Once you have your first mock test GRE exam score, you will have clarity on the subjects and sections you are strong with and the ones that require more of your time and focus to improve on them.
+Based on this information, now is the time to make your actual schedule which will go – week, day, and hour-wise.

-As time is limited you will have to move to the next topic or section that most requires your attention.
-If it is quantitative questions in the quant section, you know requires your focus, start with the preparation right away in week 2.
+As time is limited you will have to move to the next topic or section that most require your attention.
+If it is quantitative questions in the quant section, you know it requires your focus, start with the preparation right away in week 2.

 Pick the best prep book that suits your need to learn the techniques and practice for the subject.
 There are plenty of books and guides available, basis feedback we recommend-